 At KU since 2016, James has initiated a research program that is broadly centered on preparation and study of tailored inorganic and organometallic compounds that can provide insight into energy conversion.
 A portion of this work is aimed at developing new media for conversion of carbon dioxide in collaboration with Profs.
 Kevin Leonard and Bala Subramaniam at the KU Center for Environmentally Beneficial Catalysis.
 In 2018, James was named a recipient of a US DOE Early Career Award and a US NSF EPSCoR Research Fellowship.
-Most recently, in 2019, James received formal training in electrochemistry as a participant in the Cyclic Voltammetry International School, hosted by the Laboratoire d'Electrochimie Moléculaire at Université Paris Diderot.
+In 2019, James received formal training in electrochemistry as a participant in the Cyclic Voltammetry International School, hosted by the Laboratoire d'Electrochimie Moléculaire at Université Paris Diderot.
+And, in 2020, James was awarded tenure and promotion to the rank of Associate Professor.

 Senior Postdoctoral Scholar in Chemistry, Caltech, 2012-2015